jbots/kicad-jb-public/.github/ISSUE_TEMPLATE/symbol-footprint-creation-notes.md

 ---

-Please check or create this part: PART
+Please check or create these parts:

+PARTS

-Please click "quote reply" on this message and then edit the checkboxes with a x, like this: `[x]` when each stage is complete.
+Please click "quote reply" on this message then click "Comment" to save your copy.

+Then click each checkbox after each stage is complete.

 ## Checklist